-The optimism is tempered somewhat, though by the low interest rate environment which is squeezing margins and lower revolving credit card balances.
-Issuers will be hoping to convert the spending boom into higher balances in the coming months but it remains to be seen if changed consumer habits around spending and borrowing are permanent.
+The optimism is tempered somewhat by the low interest rate environment which is squeezing margins and lower revolving credit card balances.
+Issuers will be hoping to convert the spending boom into higher balances in the coming months, but it remains to be seen if changed consumer habits around spending and borrowing are permanent.

 Few companies have the power to shake markets like Apple does with a simple product announcement.
-Shares in BNPL specialists including Affirm and Afterpay were down after news emerged of Apple's latest partnership with Goldman Sachs.
-Apple Pay Later will enable users to convert Apple Pay purchases into either four interest-free instalments over 8 weeks or into longer instalment plans which incur interest.
-Goldman Sachs which also issues the Apple Card will act as the lender in the arrangement and the move marks another step in the bank's expansion into consumer lending.
+Shares in Buy now, pay later (BNPL) specialists including Affirm and Afterpay were down after news emerged of Apple's latest partnership with Goldman Sachs.
+Apple Pay Later will enable users to convert Apple Pay purchases into either four interest-free instalments over eight weeks or longer instalment plans which incur interest.
+Goldman Sachs, which also issues the Apple Card, will act as the lender in the arrangement with the move marking another step in the bank's expansion into consumer lending.

-Apple brings a loyal customer base and a reputation for secure, user-friendly services which when combined could see Apple Pay Later quickly gain market share in a fragmented market which has yet to mature.
-The service also sits on the consumer side of a transaction which means that Apple do not have to sign up merchants to the service which should simplify the rollout.
+Apple brings a loyal customer base and a reputation for secure, user-friendly services which could see Apple Pay Later quickly gain market share in a fragmented market which has yet to mature.
+The service also sits on the consumer side of a transaction: Apple do not have to sign up merchants to the service which should simplify the rollout.